Validity in Network-Agnostic Byzantine Agreement: Lower Bound on

 \begin{theorem} Assume $t_s > 0$ and consider a validity property $\validity$.
 If $n = 2 \cdot t_s$ and there is a $(t_s, 0)$-secure $\ba$ protocol solving $\validity$, then $\validity$ is trivial. \end{theorem} \begin{proof}

 Consider a (possibly randomized) $(t_s, 0)$-secure $\ba$ protocol $\Pi$ that solves $\val$ when $n = 2 \cdot t_s$.
 Let $I_1$ and $I_2$ be two arbitrary maximal input configurations.
-We show that, given the same randomness, the canonical executions of $I_1$ and $I_2$ almost surely decide on the same output value.
+We show that the canonical executions of $I_1$ and $I_2$ almost surely decide on the same output when run using the same randomness.
 Then, \cref{lemma:technical-end} ensures that $\validity$ is trivial.

-We use $\Pi$ to construct an protocol $A$ for two parties that matches the setting described in \cref{lemma:agnostic-lemma}.
+We use $\Pi$ to build a $2$-party protocol $A$ that matches the setting described in \cref{lemma:agnostic-lemma}.
 For protocol $A$, we consider the input set $\{0,1\}$ and output set $V_{\outputt}$, and we denote the two parties running $A$ by $P_1$ and $P_2$.
-Since $n = 2 \cdot t_s$, we may partition the set of $n$ parties $\PS$ into two sets of $t_s$ parties each, denoted by $\PS_L$ and $\PS_R$.
+Since $n = 2 \cdot t_s$, we may partition the set of $n$ parties $\PS$ into two sets $\PS_L$ and $\PS_R$ of $t_s$ parties each.

 Then, as shown in Figure~\ref{fig:simulation1}, $\party_1$ will simulate the parties in $\PS_L$, while $\party_2$ will simulate the parties in $\PS_R$.
-Concretely, in protocol $A$, $P_1$ proceeds as follows: \begin{itemize}[nosep] \item $P_1$ simulates all $t_s$ parties of $\PS_L$ running $\Pi$. \item If $P_1$ has input $0$, then the simulated parties in $\PS_L$ use their inputs from $I_1$.
+Concretely, in protocol $A$, $P_1$ proceeds as follows:

+\begin{itemize} \item $P_1$ simulates all $t_s$ parties of $\PS_L$ running $\Pi$. \item If $P_1$ has input $0$, then the simulated parties in $\PS_L$ use their inputs from $I_1$.
 Otherwise, they use their inputs from $I_2$. \item Messages between the simulated parties in $\PS_L$ are received after exactly $\Delta$ units of time, and $\party_1$ forwards to $\party_2$ every message sent by a simulated party in $\PS_L$ to a party in $\PS_R$.
-Once $\party_2$ receives this message, it immediately forwards it to the simulated receiver in $\PS_R$. \item As soon as a party in $\PS_L$ decides a value, $P_1$ decides this value. $P_1$ continues forwarding messages as described above. \end{itemize} The behavior of $P_2$ is the same as the behavior of $P_1$, switching $\PS_L$ and $\PS_R$.
+Once $\party_2$ receives this message, it immediately forwards it to the simulated receiver in $\PS_R$. \item As soon as a party in $\PS_L$ decides a value, $P_1$ decides this value. $P_1$ continues forwarding messages as described above. \end{itemize}